Skip to Content

 Entry to the University is confirmed once you have achieved University Entrance.

-Applications for the Bachelor of Fine Arts (Honours) starting in Semester One of the following year close on 1 October of the preceding year.
-However late applications will be considered subject to space and availability.
+Applications for the Bachelor of Fine Arts with Honours starting in Semester One of the following year are due on 1 October of the preceding year.
+Late applications are still being accepted for this qualification.
+The due date for a Semester Two start is 30 June.
+However late applications will be considered subject to available spaces.

 For general entry requirements see Massey University entry requirements.